fevangelista/Quantum-Chemistry-Foundations/README.md

 ![logo](Graphics/logo.png)

-A set of tutorials that introduce quantum chemistry concepts and software development.
-It only assumes basic knowledge of Physical Chemistry and Python.
+A step-by-step introduction to quantum chemistry concepts and writing scientific software.
+It assumes basic Python knowledge and some exposure to computational chemistry.